kyma-project/control-plane/docs/provisioner/08-06-upgrading-shoots.md

 }
 ```

+All the configuration fields are optional here.
+If you don't include them, their values remain the same as before the upgrade.

-A successful call returns the ID of the upgrading operation:
+A successful call returns the ID of the upgrade operation:

 ```json
 {